Identification of a potential nonhost fire blight resistance gene

 01/22 Updates

 To confirm the HrpN-responsive and HrpN-unresponsive designations of F2 individuals, each plant will be selfed to generate F3 populations.
 10 individuals from each F3 population will be screened with HrpN140-176 and classified as HrpN responsive or unresponsive.
-Fpopulations that contain no trait segregation (i.e. consisting of individuals only HrpN responsive or only HrpN unresponsive) will be utilized in the BSA, while F3 populations displaying trait segregation will be excluded.
-This will increase the confidence in assigning F2 individuals to HrpN responsive and unresponsive groups.
+Fpopulations that contain no trait segregation (i.e. consisting of individuals only HrpN responsive or only HrpN unresponsive) will be utilized in the BSA, while F3 populations displaying trait segregation (indicating a heterozygous F2 parent) will be excluded.
+This will increase the confidence in assigning F2 individuals to HrpN responsive and unresponsive groups and lead to more effective analysis of the whole-genome sequencing data (see Objective 2).

 01/24 Updates

-To better evaluate the responsiveness of the F3 families to HrpN140-176, a 'responsiveness' score was calculated for each family.
+To better evaluate the responsiveness of the F3 families to HrpN140-176, a 'Responsiveness Rating' was calculated for each family.
 Each individual was leaf infiltrated four times with HrpN140-176.
-After two days, each infiltration was scored using the 1,2,3 rating system described above.
-These values were then summed for an individual, giving a responsiveness score between 4 and 12.
-Finally, the individual scores were averaged across the 10 screened F3 individuals to give an overall responsiveness rating for each F3 family.
+After two days, each infiltration was scored using the 1,2,3 system described above.
+These values were then summed for an individual, giving a responsiveness rating between 4 and 12.
+Finally, the individual ratings were averaged across the 10 screened F3 individuals to give an overall responsiveness rating for each F3 family.
+See Fig. 1 below for example calculation of responsiveness ratings.

 Objective 2: Identify one or more candidate resistance genes in a tobacco mapping population by performing a bulked segregant analysis.